In order to be considered for this event, the club director must do the following.

 PLAYER SAFETY: HIGH HITS

-Therefore, the rules going forward mandate that Officials apply these violent collision rules and utilize the most severe penalty option; game ejection.
+The rules going forward mandate that Officials apply these violent collision rules and utilize the most severe penalty option; game ejection.
 Millon Events understands there could be/will be improper ejections.
 Although we hope not to have this, we all must understand if it happens it’s in the interest of player safety.
-Your players and your families need to be instructed, taught, and these rules need to be clearly understood prior to Saturday, June 19, 2021.
-A player may or may not be allowed to return for the next game depending on the severity of play and a decision will be made by the head of officials.
+Your players and your families need to be instructed, taught, and these rules need to be clearly understood prior to Saturday, June 18, 2022.
+A player may or may not be allowed to return for the next game depending on the severity of play and a decision will be made by the head of officials and or tournament director.

 - Any hit delivered with over 3 steps